Skip to content

 What Leap exposes (and what it doesn’t)

-Leap has API access, but it’s gated — you typically work through Leap’s partner program to get it, and what’s exposed varies by product line and by tier.
-The realistic picture for most firms is:
+Leap has API access, but it’s gated.
+You typically work through Leap’s partner program to get it, and what’s exposed varies by product line and tier.
+The realistic picture for most firms:

 • Read access to matters, clients, contacts, and matter-related financial data